 - Scores API

 - Likes API

-- Ability to use PlayMaker Actions instead coding.
+- Ability to use PlayMaker Actions instead of coding.

-- And all other feature you got with the plugin instead Facebook.
+- And all other features you got with the plugin instead of Facebook.

 - General Features